 Enjoy a Wild West experience in the small village of Los Albaricoques.
 This village was used to film several western films in the 60´s.
 The Alba restaurant at the entrance of Los Albaricoques serves a great daily menu.
 The interior is covered with photos, and props used in those films.

-Take the Catamaran from Carboneras and visit la Cala del Plomo or Cala San Pedro.
+You can also take the Catamaran from Carboneras port.
+This visits la Cala del Plomo or Cala San Pedro.
 These trips are 2 – 3 hours depending on which route you choose.
 On windy days the trips may be cancelled to avoid choppy waters.
 (More details from Ola 21 in Carboneras port)

 Mojacar Old Town